conda-forge/conda-forge.github.io/src/orga/guidelines.rst

 4. Not as community friendly (leaves no opportunity to review decision).
 5. Blocks anyone from inspecting the broken packages.

-Instead, if possible, we prefer to take one of the following actions.
+Instead, if possible, we prefer to take one of the following actions:

 1. If the only issue is in the package metadata, we can directly patch it using the `repo data patches feedstock <https://github.com/conda-forge/conda-forge-repodata-patches-feedstock>`__.